WikiNeo/wikineo.github.io/_posts/2021-05/2021-05-28-run-directory.md

 ---
-title: 'The /run directory'
+title: '[Filesystem] The /run directory'
 published: true
-tags: Linux
+tags: Filesystem
 ---

 Apparently, many tools (among them udev) will soon require a /run/ directory that is mounted early (as tmpfs).
 Arch developers introduced /run last month to prepare for this.